fatmakoparan/Line_Following_Optimization/README.md

 # Line_Following_Optimization
-A robot that tracks lines in simulation using Gazebo and finds the optimized path when obstacles appear
+A robot that finds the optimized path in the simulation and detects and navigates around obstacles